chr15m/SyncJams/README.md

-SyncJams is a zero-configuration network-synchronised metronome, state dictionary, and data transport for easy collaboration and jamming with electronic music software.
+SyncJams is a zero-configuration network-synchronised metronome and state-data dictionary for easy collaboration and jamming with electronic music software.

 It aims to be plug & play on LANs and WiFi networks and is embeddable in existing applications and music environments.